 How much writing practice is enough?

 Quality matters more than quantity.
 One well-scaffolded piece with detailed feedback and response is worth more than multiple pieces marked but not improved.
-Aim for regular, focused practice, perhaps one extended piece per fortnight with shorter paragraph-level practice in between.
+Aim for regular, focussed practice, perhaps one extended piece per fortnight with shorter paragraph-level practice in between.

 Should I teach generic essay structure or biology-specific structures?